Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Daily service frequency averages 470 trips across all routes, translating to about 74 weekly trips per individual stop.
+Transport accessibility is rated as good, with residents typically located 202 meters from the nearest transport stop.
+Service frequency averages 470 trips per day across all routes, equating to approximately 74 weekly trips per individual stop.

 Frequently Asked Questions - Transport